+Home | Museum | Wanted | Specs | Previous | Next |

 to the display module with a number of ribbon cables.
 It appears

-that some custom driver IC's are used to drive the VF display, as there
+that custom driver IC's are used to drive the display.
+There

 is no detectable manufacturer logo or date codes on the three identical